How much are you fundraising for Wilson’s SDR Surgery?

 When do you need the money by?

-October 2019!
-That’s the month that Wilson will have the surgery, we may still need to continue fundraising after this for the on going intensive physiotherapy and equipment that is essential post surgery.
+March 20th 2020!
+That’s when Wilson will have the surgery, we may still need to continue fundraising after this for the on going intensive physiotherapy and equipment that is essential post surgery.

 Are you fundraising through a charity?